 An Aadhaar card is a unique number issued to every citizen in India and is a centralised and universal identification number.
-The Aadhar card is a biometric card that stores an individuals personal details in a government database, and is fast becoming the governments base for public welfare and citizen services.
+The Aadhar card is a biometric document that stores an individual's personal details in a government database, and is fast becoming the government's base for public welfare and citizen services.

-While the various Aadhar card uses are publicised by the government through awareness campaigns, there are a few uses that many users would not be aware of.
+While the various uses of Aadhar card are publicised by the government through awareness campaigns, there are a few uses that many users would not be aware of.
 We have highlighted those uses below.

 For example, an Aadhar card can be used as proof of identity, proof of address as well as proof of age when applying for any government service.

 In this way, it is a very versatile card, as it can be used for all government related services and programme.